keshav282/Excel-projects-/README.md

 - ✅ **Automation Basics** – Simple macros and formula-driven solutions.

 📂 Project Highlights
 1. **Sales Data Analysis** – Identifying trends and key metrics from raw sales data.
+2. **Coffee Shop Sales Analysis** – Identifying trends and key metrics from raw sales data.

  🎯 Purpose
 This repo is built to: